-Piriformis syndrome Treatment
+Piriformis syndrome treatment

-Rest from any activities which make symptoms worse.
+Rest from any activities which make your symptoms worse.
 This is likely to include running and other weight-bearing activities.

 Treatment and rehabilitation of piriformis syndrome focus on releasing muscle tension and correcting any muscle imbalances or biomechanical causes which may be contributing to the condition.

-Piriformis syndrome stretching
+Piriformis syndrome exercises

-In addition to the specific piriformis stretches it is important to stretch the hamstrings, groin, hip abductors and lower back.
+In addition to the specific piriformis stretches it is important to stretch the hamstrings, groin, hip abductors, and lower back.

-Read more on piriformis syndrome exercises.
+- Read more on piriformis syndrome exercises.